 implemented after any necessary closures, to ensure that all necessary hygiene, and infection controls can be implemented and to manage staffing fluctuations that may be necessary.
 Places will be

 prioritised in the following order: vulnerable children, children of critical workers, children next to start

 - The layout of the setting will change to encourage social

 distancing for everybody.
-‘Bubble areas’ will be set up indoors, that will allow small groups of children to play within their ‘bubble group’.
-The outdoor area will be fully
+Areas of play with reduced resources will be set up indoors, that will allow small groups of children and adults to explore.
+Freeflow play will continue, as long

 Infection controls – symptoms